Pedestrian Accident Attorney in Biloxi

 - Drowsy driving: Some people drive when they are tired and fatigued, usually due to lack of sleep.
 This is particularly common with those who drive commercially, such as over the road truck drivers.
 Drowsy drivers not only run the risk of falling asleep at the wheel, but even when they stay awake, they are less attentive to pedestrian crossings and other important details.

 - Drunk driving: Those who drive after having too much to drink tend to make very poor decisions while behind the wheel.
 Some become reckless and run stop signs and stoplights, while others get drowsy and maybe even fall asleep.
 All of these driving behaviors are very hazardous for those who are out walking.

 - Distracted driving: One of the factors that is widely believed to be driving the vast increase in pedestrian accidents is distracted driving.
-And these days, cell phones are one of the deadliest distractions that motorists have.
-Texting while driving and similar activities demand a driver’s full attention, which distracts them from what is happening on the road.

 When a pedestrian contributes to a traffic-related accident, it is usually for one of these reasons:

 - Improper crossings: Sometimes, pedestrians cross the street at an intersection when the light is red and there is a car coming.
 At other times, they may cross in places that are illegal and/or there is no designated crosswalk.